Course Evaluations (Policy and Procedure)

 • Schulich Teaching Excellence Award (TEA) Instructor Rating Questions

-See questionnaire here.
+See the complete questionnaire here.

 The collection of end-of-term evaluations is administered in-class via an online York application during the last two classes of each term in each of the Graduate and Undergraduate programs as follows: